wizz13150/PDQ_Repo/PDQInventory/Hardware/README.md

 ````
 ````
 "Faille Intel SA-00086.xml"
 Show computers with this Intel's vulnerability.
+Linked to a Report & a Scan Profile (Coming soon below).

 ````
 ````
 "Imprimantes USB.xml"